hawthornbunny/techie-alt-hunt/README.md

 The hint blog says:

 > eh. tonight's fragment is tacked onto the end of yesterday's fragment. have fun yall

-So this one requires fragment C11 to be found first.

 ### Fragment C13 (P7)
 * Chronological index: 13